Keep Your Eczema in Check This Winter

 When Should I See a Doctor?

 You should see a doctor, or send your family member to a doctor, if discomfort causes trouble sleeping, problems concentrating or prohibits daily activities.
 Eczema can also cause skin infections, which can be identified by their red streaks, yellow scabs and pus.
 Extended irritation, despite the use of moisturizer and other deterrents, also means it’s time to see a dermatologist.
-Doctors like those at Georgia Dermatology Partners, PC can provide diagnostic prevention and treatment strategies.
+Doctors like those at Georgia Dermatology Partners can provide diagnostic prevention and treatment strategies.